Huawei Trade Ban: Statements and Updates from Huawei and Google

 24/05: Huawei Australia has released a statement to reassure consumers that existing devices will not be impacted by the ban, the full statement can be found here.

-Update 20/06: Huawei has just released a lengthy statement, as well as extended answers to 8 'rumours' to reassure consumers about their concerns.
+Update 20/06: Huawei has just released a lengthy statement, as well as extended answers to 8 questions to reassure consumers about their concerns.
 It is quite in depth statement that delves into Software Updates such as Android Q and Apps including Google.
-It also provides a list of devices that Huawei has submitted for the Android Q updated.
 The updated statement is found here.

 Android has posted a twitter update about the functionality of Google services on existing Huawei devices.